-Firstly, if wife and husband are living abroad as International resident Pakistanis.
-Secondly, if they are looking for international divorce law of Pakistan.
-The law created a forum for reconciliation between the spouses under Muslim Family Laws Ordinance, 1961.
-They can visit Pakistani Mission in the countries of their residence.
-Husband should avail this remedy and in case it is not available.
-Then other competent forum could be approached for relief.
-High Court directed that husband should approach the Pakistani Mission in the country (abroad) to register.
-The divorce pronounced by him upon the wife.
-Furthermore, for reconciliation proceedings visualized under Muslim Family Laws Ordinance, 1961.
+Most Importantly,There is a forum for reconciliation between the spouses under Muslim Family Laws Ordinance, 1961.
+One can visit Pakistani Mission in the countries of their residence.
+Therefore, the husband should avail this remedy and in case If it is not available.
+Other competent forum should be approached for relief.
+Furthermore, High Court directed that husband should approach the Pakistani Mission in the country (abroad) to register, the divorce pronounced by him upon the wife.

 When husband and wife cannot live happily together within the limits prescribed by Almighty Allah.
 Then they can dissolve their marriage through divorce or khula.
 The husband can pronounce divorce and wife can file a suit for dissolution of marriage.
-She can also pronounce Talaq, if such right has been conferred upon her.
+Moreover, she can also pronounce Talaq.
+If such right has been conferred upon her.
 Most importantly, every international divorce or khula case has its own facts, drawbacks, challenges and solutions.

 Q: Ways a marriage can be dissolved in Pakistan?